 - – Go Old School

-- – Head Out To Scooter’s Jungle
+- – Head Out To An Indoor Play Place

 Getting the family into the kitchen to bake a fun treat shouldn’t be hard.
 Especially if it is a treat that they can enjoy as soon as they come out of the oven and cool off.
 Cookies are always a good choice and by having your children pitch in on the tasks they can handle, an afternoon of baking cookies can help remove the rainy day blues.
-Try making them in the shape of Scooter’s Jungle!
+Try making them in the shape of Scooter from Scooter’s Jungle.

 If your children are on the younger side you can have a good time indoors by letting them pick out something from your closet to wear.
 Playing dress-up is fun and encourages using one’s imagination.
 Add an extra fun element to dressing up with a fun fashion show where each child gets to ‘model’ their chosen outfit.
 Pretend the fashion show is taking place at Scooter’s Jungle.